 - Return on Equity

-provides a detailed review of BMO’s consolidated financial performance by major income statement category.
-It also includes summaries of the impact of business acquisitions and changes in foreign exchange rates.
+Provides a detailed review of BMO’s consolidated financial performance by major income statement category.
+It also includes a summary of the impact of changes in foreign exchange rates.

-outlines the strategies and key priorities of our operating groups and the challenges they face, along with their strengths and value drivers.
-It also includes a summary of their achievements in 2013, their focus for 2014, and a review of their financial performance for the year and the business environment in which they operate.
+Outlines the strategies and key priorities of our operating groups and the challenges they face, along with their strengths and value drivers.
+It also includes a summary of their achievements in 2016, their focus for 2017, and a review of their financial performance for the year and the business environment in which they operate.

 Financial Condition Review

-comments on our assets and liabilities by major balance sheet category.
+Comments on our assets and liabilities by major balance sheet category.
 It includes a review of our capital adequacy and our approach to optimizing our capital position to support our business strategies and maximize returns to our shareholders.
-It outlines proposed regulatory changes that are expected to impact capital and liquidity management as well as certain business operations.
-It also includes a review of off-balance sheet arrangements and certain select financial instruments and European balances.
+It also includes a review of off-balance sheet arrangements and certain select financial instruments.

 - Summary Balance Sheet